-I am a PhD student in MIT EECS, within CSAIL's Learning and Intelligent Systems group.
+I am an AI Research Scientist working on applied learning and decision-making at Meta Reality Labs.
+Until May 2022, I was a PhD student in MIT EECS, within CSAIL's Learning and Intelligent Systems group.
 In May 2018, I received an MS in EECS from MIT.
 In May 2016, I received a BS in EECS, with Highest Honors, from UC Berkeley.

-I work in the field of artificial intelligence for robotics.
-My interests are in integrated planning and machine learning for solving complicated, long-horizon robotic tasks.
-In particular, I like to think about abstraction and representation learning: how can we learn task-specific representations that are suitable for solving a particular problem at hand?
+My PhD work was in the field of artificial intelligence for robotics.
+It focused on integrated planning and machine learning for solving complicated, long-horizon robotic tasks.
+In particular, I thought extensively about abstraction and representation learning: how can we learn task-specific representations that are suitable for solving a particular problem at hand?
 What aspects of the world can safely be ignored, or treated holistically?
 How can we turn challenging, underspecified robotic tasks into smaller, tractable problems?
 Please check out my publications or the blog post referenced below if you would like to learn more.

-I have enjoyed being a Teaching Assistant numerous times throughout my academic career, and hope to continue in the future.
+I have enjoyed being a Teaching Assistant numerous times throughout my academic career.

 In Summer 2021, I interned at Nuro, on the Planning team.
 I worked on integrated data-driven and rule-based reasoning to improve the behavior stack of Nuro's passenger-less autonomous vehicles!